 Despite the challenges, there is plenty of reason to maintain hope.
 “We know that businesses tend to perform better with more women on-board,” stated Diana.
 To reinforce this point, Momina and Andrée cited findings from a FINCA study on agency banking in the Democratic Republic of the Congo.
 The research indicated women banking agents were much more successful than their male counterparts at running their businesses.
 Moreover, we know that women tend to be better economic agents than men, investing in the wellbeing of their families and communities.

 This segued into a discussion on meeting the unique financial service needs of female clients.
 Additional research on banking agents pointed to the importance of social factors in utilizing this alternative channel.
 Women are often more comfortable visiting a banking agent than walking into a bank branch.
-To address the latter challenge, FINCA recently opened a women-only branch in Afghanistan.
-It is staffed entirely by women, and only serves female clients.
-The idea is to create a comfortable environment for Afghani women to not only access financial services, but also to gather together.
 “In order to effect women’s empowerment, it’s not just about the products.
 Having your staff be representative of the client base that you’re trying to serve is also important,” stated Laura.